$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: The transfer-matrix method for single particle scattering

 In order to evaluate the Fourier coefficients $\{b_{\nu}^{\Omega},a_{\nu}^{\Omega}\}$ of the external fields at the SH, we use Eq.~\eqref{eq:StrattChuSH_b} from which again the external fields are eliminated with the help of the boundary conditions \eqref{eq:TancondSHhom}.
 The resulting equation can be cast in the form:

 \end{widetext}

-After replacing the external and the internal fields with their corresponding spherical harmonic expansions, then substituting Eq.~\eqref{eq:DyadGreenExpSH_b} for the dyadic Green function $\hat{\mathbf{G}}_{e}^{\Omega}$ in the outer region, and finally collecting the Fourier coefficients multiplying radiating spherical harmonics $\vect{M}_{\nu}^{(3)}$ and $\vect{N}_{\nu}^{(3)}$ of the same multi-index $\nu$, we are left with the following matrix equation:
+After replacing the external and the internal fields with their corresponding spherical harmonic expansions, then substituting Eq.~\eqref{eq:DyadGreenExpSH_b} for the dyadic Green function $\hat{\mathbf{G}}_{e}^{\Omega}$ valid for the points in the outer region, and finally collecting the Fourier coefficients multiplying radiating spherical harmonics $\vect{M}_{\nu}^{(3)}$ and $\vect{N}_{\nu}^{(3)}$ of the same multi-index $\nu$, we are left with the following matrix equation:

 Here, the vector $\mathbf{f}^{\Omega}$ contains the unknown coefficients of the SH external fields, $\{b_{\nu}^{\Omega},a_{\nu}^{\Omega}\}$, and $\mathbf{g}^{\Omega(1)}$ is the source vector with components expressed as surface integrals of products involving tangential components of the nonlinear current sources and regular VSWFs.